s0nGxd/DMS---CW2025/README.md

   * Shows the next 4 upcoming bricks
   * Rendered with NextPanelRenderer class

+***Hold Brick***
+  * Added the ability to hold a brick for later use
+  * Handles by swapping the current brick with the one holding
+  * Initiate hold by pressing the "C" key

 ***Hard Drop***
   * Instantly drops piece to the bottom where it lands
   * Instantly locks on landing
   * Special scoring for hard drops

+***7 Bag Random Generator***
+  * Uses the official tetris random brick generator system
+  * Random bricks are drawn from the bag randomly until all 7 are gone then refill
+  * Prevent long droughts for any single piece

+***Delay System***
+  * Added a boolean to delay the brick from merging to the background immediately
+  * Allow for more rotational and movement plays
+  * Bricks can still move upon touching the ground until the next drop tick

 ***4 Unique Game Modes***
   * All handled through GameModeManager class